Click on a heading to open the answer.

 - Environmentally friendly – FUTONZ slat beds are manufactured using only New Zealand grown plantation timbers.
 We do not use native timbers, nor do we use imported rain-forest timbers.
 Our slat bed bases are finished in environmentally friendly natural oils and waxes.

-A futon can last as long as a conventional mattress, given the correct maintenance i.e. used on an appropriate slat base and turned regularly.
+A futon can last as long as a conventional mattress, given the correct maintenance i.e. used on an appropriate slat bed base and turned regularly.
 As a rule of thumb, expect a futon to last 5-10 years.
-After this time futons can be reconditioned to an as-new feel.
+After this time futons can be reconditioned by adding more layers of cotton and/or wool.

 Can I put my futon on any kind of slat base?